 Employers may track employees’ compensable hours worked to the nearest tenth or quarter of an hour, so long as the employer does not always round down.
 For example, if an employer rounded to the nearest quarter of the hour, the employer would round down for minutes 1-7 (and not counted as hours worked) if the employees’ time for 8-14 minutes would be rounded up (and counted as a quarter hour worked).

-Contact our office for a FREE consultation with an Ohio Wage Attorney if you have questions about overtime wages or rounding.
+Contact our office for a FREE consultation with our Ohio Wage Attorneys if you have questions about overtime wages or rounding.

 We are here to help you with any issues related to your compensation.
-Please feel free to contact our office today to speak with an Ohio Wage and Hour Attorney about compensation, rounding, overtime, or any other questions you have about your wages.
-You may contact our office for a FREE consultation with an Ohio Wage and Hour Attorney by filling out the information on our contact page or calling 1-614-949-1181.
+Please feel free to contact our office today to speak with Ohio Wage and Hour Attorneys about compensation, rounding, overtime, or any other questions you have about your wages.
+You may contact our office for a FREE consultation with our Ohio Wage and Hour Attorneys by filling out the information on our contact page or calling 1-614-949-1181.